 That said, don’t be discouraged if your past has prevented you from accessing good quality housing options – there are many organizations that can help guide and support those with prior convictions through this process.

 Here, we will review the standard eligibility guidelines for Section 8 Housing for someone with a felony criminal record.
 We will also review some of the common guidelines that PHAs use to determine if you can qualify for Section 8 as a convicted felon.

 Felonies That Automatically Disqualify an Individual From Section 8 Housing

-There are 2 felonies that will prevent you from obtaining a section 8 voucher.
+According to the Department of Housing and Urban Development, there are 2 felonies that will prevent you from obtaining a section 8 voucher.